Hospitality & Tourism

 What is an AI operating system for a hospitality business?

-A Company Brain for a heritage attraction captures the institutional knowledge that normally lives in long-tenured staff's heads — conservation guidelines, event protocols, guest experience standards, operational procedures, estate history.
+The Context Layer captures the institutional knowledge that normally lives in long-tenured staff's heads: conservation guidelines, event protocols, guest experience standards, operational procedures, estate history.
 This knowledge is made searchable so any team member can ask questions in plain English and get answers from your own records, dramatically speeding up onboarding and ensuring knowledge isn't lost when people leave.

 What AI workflows work best for hospitality and tourism operations?